-We are also exposed to foreign currency exchange rate risk in our Money Transfer Segment.
-A majority of the money transfer business involves receiving and disbursing different currencies, in which we earn a foreign currency spread based on the difference between buying currency at wholesale exchange rates and selling the currency to consumers at retail exchange rates.
+A majority of our consumer-to-consumer money transfer operations involves receiving and disbursing different currencies, in which we earn a foreign currency spread based on the difference between buying currency at wholesale exchange rates and selling the currency to consumers at retail exchange rates.
 We enter into foreign currency forward and cross-currency swap contracts to minimize exposure related to fluctuations in foreign currency exchange rates.
-As of December 31, 2014, we had foreign currency derivative contracts outstanding with a notional value of \$845 million, primarily in Australian dollars, British pounds, Canadian dollars, euros and Mexican pesos, that were not designated as hedges and mature within the next twelve months.
-See Note 11, Derivative Instruments and Hedging Activities to our Consolidated Financial Statements for additional information.
+The changes in fair value related to these contracts are recorded in Foreign currency exchange (loss) gain, net on Consolidated Statements of Income.
+As of December 31, 2015, we had foreign currency derivative contracts outstanding with a notional value of \$211 million, primarily in Australian dollars, British pounds, Canadian dollars, euros and Mexican pesos, that were not designated as hedges and mature within a few days.